-Having the best dock for MacBook Pro is absolutely essential if you're planning to do serious work with your Apple laptop.
-There's no denying that the MacBook Pro is more than capable of handling any design task you care to fling at it, but for it to properly reach its potential you're likely to need more ports, and that's when you need a good dock.
+Having the best dock for MacBook Pro is essential if you're planning to do serious work with your Apple laptop.
+There's no denying that the MacBook Pro is more than capable of handling any design task you care to fling at it – but for it to properly reach its potential you're likely to need more ports, and that's where a quality dock comes in.

 Looking for something to plug into your fancy new port?
 Take a look at our guide to the best 4K monitors, or check out our selection of the best drawing tablets.
 Otherwise, keep on reading to discover the best docks for MacBook Pro available now.

 Find the best dock for MacBook Pro right now

 For a more portable dock for your MacBook Pro, Belkin has the perfect option in the form of its Thunderbolt 3 Dock Core.
 It's a dinky little piece of kit that delivers 40W of charging power, and it doesn't skimp on connectivity.
 Between its assorted ports you can attach up to two 4K monitors at 60Hz via DisplayPort and HDMI 2.0, and for other devices there's a pair of USB-A ports and a Thunderbolt 3/USB-C port too for fast data speeds.
 We're not the tethered Thunderbolt 3-cable; if that breaks then that's your dock ruined, but apart from that this is a great little dock.